Virus deaths hit hard in Spain’s shrinking rural villages

 “You are used to seeing a funeral with lots of people,” said Alberto Abad, a 54-year-old carpenter who’s also the mayor and sees the virus as tearing at his town’s social fabric.
 “It touches you because you know all the people who live here.”

-Spain has been one of the hardest-hit countries in the pandemic, with over 25,400 confirmed deaths, according to a tally by Johns Hopkins University.
+Spain has been one of the hardest-hit countries in the pandemic, with more than 25,600 confirmed deaths, according to a tally by Johns Hopkins University.
 But while Madrid has been the epicenter of the suffering, each death in the countryside is a sorely felt blow for struggling villages.

 Duruelo de la Sierra lies in Spain's north-central province of Soria, one of Europe’s most sparsely populated areas, home to shrinking communities amid a landscape dotted by abandoned villages.
 Many in these dwindling villages and towns thought their sparse populations would shield them from the coronavirus pandemic.